-The following article is written with excerpts from the second edition of The Sequencing Buyer’s Guide, written by Professor David Smith of the Mayo Clinic in Rochester, NY.
+The following article is written with excerpts from the second edition of The Sequencing Buyer’s Guide, download the latest edition here.

 Massively parallel sequencing (MPS) is a high-throughput method to determine a portion of the nucleotide sequence of an individual’s genome.
 It uses next generation sequencing technologies that are capable of processing multiple DNA sequences in parallel.

 In our “Sequencing Buyer’s guide”, many commercial MPS platforms were reviewed with what they can be used for.
 In one of his final chapters, he discusses “How to choose which MPS approach is best for your needs” and a series of questions you will need to ask yourself, a summary of which can be found here:

 Can your institution afford the full cost of MPS capabilities?

 One thing David doesn’t recommend is buying your own sequencer.
 The best place to set up MPS is in a Core Laboratory.
 The full cost of MPS includes setting up the infrastructure for utilising MPS within your institution, including personnel with the expertise in the preparation of various libraries prior to sequencing.